g0v-it/data-budget/README.md

 g0v-data platform is shipped with a [Docker](https://docker.com) setup that makes it easy to get a containerized development environment up and running.
 If you do not already have Docker on your computer, [it's the right time to install it](https://docs.docker.com/install/).

 clone this project, open a terminal, and navigate to the directory of this repository.
-Run the following command

-	$ cp env.dist .env

-edit .env file according your needs.Do not save the .env file in the repository.
+Copy the env.dist file in .env (`cp env.dist .env`), edit .env file according your needs.
+Do not save the .env file in the repository.

-To start all services using [Docker Compose](https://docs.docker.com/compose/) type `docker-compose up -d`
+To start all services using [Docker Compose](https://docs.docker.com/compose/) type: `docker-compose up -d`

 This starts the following services

 | Name        | Description                                                   | Port(s) | Environment(s

 | ----------- | ------------------------------------------------------------- | ------- | -------------
 | router      | proxy cache server                                            | 80      | customize in prod
 | sdaas       | a server that manages the datastore and the ingestion engine  | 8889    | all
 | api         | a server that manages the web-budget api                      | 8081    | al
 | lodview     | a LODVIEW server to navigate linked data                      | 8082    | can use any other internet instance (change router config

 The first time you start the containers, Docker downloads and builds images for you.
-It will take some time, but don't worry

-this is done only once.
+It will take some time, but don't worry this is done only once.
 Starting servers will then be lightning fast

-To see the container's logs, run
+To see the container's logs, run `docker-compose logs -f`

-    $ docker-compose logs -f # follow the log